 - Yuqiu Meng.
 "At the Crossroads of Colonialism, Empire and Revolution: The 'Old Colonies' in French Literature 1788-1848."
 Diss., 2010.

-- Senior Giulia Szanyi Following her Passion for French and Journalism - April 3, 2019
+- French Major Giulia Szanyi Following her Passion for French and Journalism - April 3, 2019

 - French Major Christelle Silué Travels to Ivory Coast to do Research and Advocacy Work - August 21, 2018